-- Credit for the original rules goes to r/redditracing, as I’ve only made minor changes.
+Credit for the original rules goes to r/redditracing, as I’ve only made minor changes.

 - For a caution to be called, a multiple car wreck must have occurred in which both cars either spin, flip, take significant damage, or lose serious time off track.

 - One of the involved drivers and/or a witnessing driver must call the caution.

-- When a caution is called, the race leader should slow to about 50 or 60 mph IMMEDIATELY to allow the field to catch up
+- When a caution is called, the race leader should slow to 60 mph IMMEDIATELY to allow the field to catch up

 - The race leader will also assume the role of pace car unless there is a pace car present in the race.

 - ABUSE OF THE CAUTION CALL WILL RESULT IN SEVERE PENALTY.

 - There is no passing under caution with one exception.
 Any and all cars that are not on the lead lap may make ONE lap up under yellow However, they may not pit to repair damage if they take the free pass, and they may not pass for decision while doing this.

 - There is also no guarantee that a free pass car(s) will catch the tail end of the field before green.